apache/activemq-artemis/docs/user-manual/en/clusters.md

 specifying the redistribution delay in the address settings, for more information on configuring address settings, please see [Queue Attributes](queue-attributes.md).

-Here's an address settings snippet from `activemq-configuration.xml` showing how message redistribution is enabled for a set of queues:
+Here's an address settings snippet from `broker.xml` showing how message redistribution is enabled for a set of queues:

     <address-settings>